Connor Wong Player Props: Red Sox vs. Mets

-The Boston Red Sox, including Connor Wong (.364 batting average in his past 10 games), battle starting pitcher Max Scherzer and the New York Mets at Fenway Park, Saturday at 7:10 PM ET.
+On Sunday, Connor Wong (hitting .353 in his past 10 games) and the Boston Red Sox face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Athletics.
+He had a one-hit showing in his most recent game (1-for-4) against the Mets.

 Connor Wong Game Info & Props vs. the Mets